QuantumTea/CoffeepotProtocol/readme.md

-CoffeePotProtocol

-npm install
+CoffeePotProtocol, see RFC2324 for details

-npm start
+npm install, then npm start

 CTRL C to stop the server

 http://localhost:8888

 Get, Post, Put, Delete